-Joanna Bryson will join the Hertie School in February 2020 as Professor of Ethics and Technology.
+Joanna Bryson is Professor of Ethics and Technology at the Hertie School.
 Her research focuses on the impact of technology on human cooperation, and AI/ICT governance.
 From 2002-19 she was on the Computer Science faculty at the University of Bath.
 She has also been affiliated with the Department of Psychology at Harvard University, the Department of Anthropology at the University of Oxford, the School of Social Sciences at the University of Mannheim, and the Princeton Center for Information Technology Policy.
 During her PhD she observed the confusion generated by anthropomorphised AI, leading to her first AI ethics publication “Just Another Artifact” in 1998.
 In 2010, she co-authored the first national-level AI ethics policy, the UK's Principles of Robotics.
 She holds degrees in psychology and artificial intelligence from the University of Chicago (BA), the University of Edinburgh (MSc and MPhil), and Massachusetts Institute of Technology (PhD).

 Portrait © University of Bath